MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/project-diary.md

 Progress:
 - MA rehearsed the presentation and tidied up little aspects of it.
 - MA delivered the oral presentation to GC and VS.

+To do:
+- MA to apply for the Megaw Memorial Lecture.
+- MA to complete the QUB final report.

+### Thursday 30<sup>th</sup>:
+Progress:
+- MA applied for the Megaw Memorial Lecture.
+The expression of interest was received but more details will follow.

+## April

+### Sunday 2<sup>nd</sup>:
+Progress:
+- MA completed a new draft plan for the QUB final report.